The Astley Cooper School: Curriculum

 The school is an 11–18 comprehensive secondary school which follows the National Curriculum programme of study for core and foundation subjects.
 Pupils are taught towards GCSE, GNVQ and BTEC qualifications.
 The school consortium provides access to post-16 learning such as AS Level and A Level courses, GNVQ courses and vocational courses.
 Astley Cooper provides a pastoral support system and a learning needs' team.

 Extracurricular activities include sport, art, music, drama, dance and creative writing clubs.
 The school has developed visiting artist-based art workshops centered on the theme of arts and ecology.

 Awards

 The school was awarded specialist school status for the arts and has been awarded Artsmark Gold by Arts Council England.
 The school is a member of the Specialist Schools and Academies Trust.

 The school has also been awarded the Sportsmark by Sport England for its delivery of the national PE, School Sports and Club Links Strategy.
 The school has implemented the Football Association's Charter Standard for Schools for football development.

 The school has been recognised by Investors in People.

-In 2013, headmaster Eddie Gaynor won the Pearson Teaching Awards award for best headmaster in the East of England.
+In 2013, headmaster Edward Gaynor won the Pearson Teaching Awards award for best headmaster in the East of England.